Move the direction of a light

 Either select the container object for the light that you want to modify, or expand the nodes under the container object for the light until you reach the last node, as shown in the following graphic.

-Select Selection from the Tools panel, and then use your mouse to grab the X, Y, or Z-axis handles on the artboard to rotate or reposition the light in 3D space.
+Select Selection from the Tools panel, and then use your mouse to grab the x-axis, y-axis, or z-axis handles on the artboard to rotate or reposition the light in 3D space.

 The following tips are useful when you move a light: